Learn about the rebellion of the Israelites in the Bible book of Numbers and its lead-up to entering the Promised Land in this visual printable.

 • The first account of women acquiring land (Chapters 27, 36)

 Don’t overlook this important book in the Old Testament!
-There is growth, forgiveness and justice all throughout it.
+There is growth, forgiveness, and justice throughout it.
 For help understanding the basics, use this Numbers printable to help you organize your thoughts as you go:

 For help understanding the basics, use this Numbers printable to help you organize your thoughts as you go: